Mako (The Legend of Korra)

 Mako (馬高 (Mǎ Gāo)) is a major character in Nickelodeon's animated television series The Legend of Korra, which aired from 2012 to 2014.
+He is part of the Avatar: The Last Airbender world.
 The character and the series, a sequel to Avatar: The Last Airbender, were created by Michael Dante DiMartino and Bryan Konietzko.
 He is voiced by David Faustino.
 Because he is a firebender, Mako is able to create and manipulate the classical element of fire.
 Mako also has the ability to both generate and redirect lightning.
 The character is named in honor of the late Mako Iwamatsu who voiced Iroh, a major supporting character, in the first two seasons of Avatar: The Last Airbender.

 Character overview

 Mako is a talented firebender from a multicultural family who grew up on the streets of Republic City as an orphan with his younger brother, Bolin.
 In sharp contrast to his brother, Mako's personality can best be characterized as stoic and brooding.
 Living on the streets has given him a "rough-edge", though he relaxes somewhat when he's with his friends.
 Mako is also described as being outspoken, generally not afraid to share his opinions with others.
 He's also characterized as smart and a dedicated worker who at times puts his career before anything else.
 Additionally, Mako is very guarded in his dealings with strangers, lacking the naivety of his brother.
 For roughly 1/2 of the series' run, Mako wore a signature red scarf that was once his father San's, who was murdered along with his mother when he was eight years old.

 Mako formed a pro-bending team with his brother, dreaming that it would bring him fame and fortune.
 However, his aspirations changed when he met Avatar Korra, who joined the team and became a loyal friend.
 In the following months, Mako joined the Republic City Police Force, where he steadily rose in rank from a beat cop to a detective.
 He joined his friends, including Korra, on numerous occasions in stopping various global threats.
 Mako was later appointed as Prince Wu's bodyguard, a position he continued after the latter's coronation as Earth King.
+Mako eventually returns to detective job as his exes, Asami Sato and Avatar Korra end up together.